usnistgov/OSCAL/docs/content/documentation/schemas/datatypes.md

 The OSCAL catalog, profile, and implementation layer models allow for control parameters to be defined and injected into prose text.

-Parameter injection is handled in HTML as follows using the &lt;insert&gt; tag:
+Parameter injection is handled in OSCAL as follows using the &lt;insert&gt; tag:

 ```html
 Reviews and updates the risk management strategy <insert param-id="pm-9_prm_1"/> or as required, to address organizational changes.